harness/developer-hub/docs/platform/get-started/subscriptions-licenses/subscriptions.md

 ### Who is a developer?

-A **Developer** is each person who contributes to code development, deployment, security, maintenance, optimization or any other technical activities related to software code, that is managed with Harness.
+A **Developer**  contributes to code development, deployment, security, maintenance, optimization, or all other technical activities related to software code that is managed with Harness.

 These users leverage Harness to create code repositories, build, test, secure, and deploy software, conduct chaos experiments, manage SLOs, handle feature flags, and more.